 Here is a brief analysis of why the Watchtower Bible's translation of John 1:1 is wrong.

-However the idea that Michael (which means "Who is Like God") might be a name given to The Angel of The LORD, who Jews and Christians both agree to be God manifested within The World, a Theophany, is I think a worthwhile possibly to investigate.
+However the idea that Michael (which means "Who is Like God") might be a name given to The Angel of The LORD, who some Jews and nearly all Christians both agree to be God manifested within The World, a Theophany, is I think a worthwhile possibly to investigate.

 Michael appears in The New Testament, and usually the view among Christians is that The Angel of The LORD is a form or title Jesus took only in The Hebrew Bible (besides occasional New Testament quotations of those incidents), and that upon the Incarnation it does not apply to Jesus anymore.